-- Cleaning of solar modules with soft water, wet and dry mops: Monthly once (Yearly 12 Times).
+- i.
+Cleaning of solar modules with soft water, wet and dry mops: Monthly once (Yearly 12 Times).
 The Solar Panels to be cleaned monthly once as per the instructions of Banks Engineer.
 (The signed (Bank /Contractor) service report should be submitted monthly to Banks Engineer). - ii.
 DC String / Array and AC Inverter monitoring: Continuous and computerized. - iii.
 AC Energy monitoring: Continuous and computerized. - iv.
-Visual Inspection of the plant: As and when required.
-(Monthly once) - v.
-Functional Checks of Protection Components and Switchgear: Monthly once. - vi.
+Visual Inspection of the plant: As and when required. - v.
+Functional Checks of Protection Components and Switchgear: - vi.
 Inverter, transformer, data acquisition, energy meters and power evacuation checks: Monthly once. - vii.
-Support structure and terrace water-proofing checks: Monthly Once. - viii.
+Support structure and terrace water-proofing checks: - viii.
 O & M log sheet shall be provided and maintained: Continuous and computerized. - ix.
 The repair/replacement work shall be completed within 72 hours from the time of identification / reporting of the fault. - x.
-A Monthly performance report of the plant inclusive of energy generation data shall be provided. - xi.
-All recorded data (monthly & yearly) shall be preserved in both manual and computer format and submitted for the first 5 years (in addition to DLP).
+A Monthly performance report of the plant inclusive of energy generation data shall be provided.